FAQs

 Is it easy to meet British people in London?

 It is sometimes said that British people can be a bit standoffish!
 Whilst that may be true of some, most are very friendly but just take longer to warm up than Americans :¬) Just try talking!
 (But perhaps avoid hanging out in large groups, as you might seem like you don’t want to meet anyone from the outside.)
 If you’re doing an internship while you’re here you’re likely to meet people from many different backgrounds, including some Brits!
+Be aware that topics of conversation are a bit different to back home, so don’t be surprised if someone asks you about your political opinions with 5 minutes of meeting you!

 If you have any other questions that you feel we should add to this list, please contact us.